 - Method 1 (Manual APK Installation): Copy the APK file from your Windows machine to your virtual Kali Linux machine inside /var/www/html/ directory.
 Start apache2 service on Kali.
-From your physical Android device open a browser and give the IP address of Kali and download/install the APK file.
-You may upload your apk on your Google drive and later download on your physical Android device. - Method 2 (USB Connection): Connect your device with your Windows machine using a USB cable and your device will appear inside Android Studio's Device Manager and will run directly on your device.
+Now from your physical Android device open a browser and give the IP address of Kali and download/install the APK file. - Method 2 (USB Connection): Connect your device with your Windows machine using a USB cable and your device will appear inside Android Studio's Device Manager and will run directly on your device.
 But for this you have to enable USB debugging on your device by performing following steps: - ⇒ Enable Developer options: Go to Settings > About phone, tap OS ver 7 times to enable developer options. - ⇒ Enable USB Debugging: Go to Settings > Additional Settings > Developer options >Turn on USB debugging.
 It will warn you that this will enable installing apps w/o your permission, monitor and record screen content, access and edit files via computer and so on.
-Click OK - ⇒ Enable Wireless Debugging: Go to Settings > Additional Settings > Developer options > Wireless debugging > Turn on Wireless debugging. - ⇒ Check IP of your device: Go to Settings > Wi-Fi > Your NW. - Method 3 (Use ADB): If you are running your lab environment using Android Debug Bridge, having your physical or virtual Android device connected.
-You can simply use the adb_install command to install it on your device.
+Click OK - ⇒ Enable Wireless Debugging: Go to Settings > Additional Settings > Developer options > Wireless debugging > Turn on Wireless debugging. - $\Rightarrow$ Check IP of your device: Go to Settings > Wi-Fi > Your NW. - Method 3 (Use ADB): If you are running your lab environment using Android Debug Bridge, having your physical or virtual Android device connected.
+You can simply use the adb install app-debug.apk to install it on your device.
 More on this later ©